 According to the SBS news, there are incidental reports about cybersecurity issues among the Australian businesses and individuals in every 10 minutes.
 The total cost incurred already reached $29 billion each year.
 These statistics are very alarming, disturbing, and burdensome since you’ll never know when you’ll be the next target.

 Data breaches can happen anytime and anywhere around the globe.
 Your main solution is to have a strict control system to protect your private information.
 Employing an IT programmer may help your business and customers protected from any cyber hacks.
-However, it would be better to consult an IT support company that can help you decide and solve much larger problems.
+However, it would be better to consult an IT support in washington dc that can help you decide and solve much larger problems.

 Imagine the benefits of asking an IT specialist group than an employee.
 Otherwise, if you own a company and you hire a lot of IT experts then internal staff might sound better.
 However, if you’re just a small business enterprise, hiring a bunch of IT support professionals may hurt your pocket.